h2oai/sparkling-water/doc/src/site/sphinx/tutorials/spark_h2o_conversions.rst

 The ``H2OContext`` provides conversion method from the specified ``RDD[A]`` to ``H2OFrame``.
 As with conversion in the opposite direction, the type ``A`` has to satisfy the upper bound expressed by the type ``Product``.
-The conversion creates a new ``H2OFrame``, transfers data from the specified RDD, and saves it to to the H2O backend.
+The conversion creates a new ``H2OFrame``, transfers data from the specified RDD, and saves it to DKV store on the H2O backend.

 .. code:: scala